zita-ch/terrain_benchmark/README.md

-# Terrain-Robustness Benchmark for Legged Locomotion
+# Generated Terrain-Robustness Benchmark (GTRB) for Legged Locomotion
 A prototype to generate diverse, challenging, and realistic unstructured terrains in simulation.
 With techniques of terrain authoring and active learning, the learned samplers can stably generate diverse high-quality terrains.